Florida Panther in Big Cypress

 Imaging and framing

 Framing is an important step in this process in order for the paintings to last long-term.
 It gives the paper rigidity and protection from the elements.
-I love the way the frame came out for this piece! (it was done by Custom Photo Imaging in Boca Raton, which is also where I got the piece digitized with a Hasselblad camera)
+I love the way the frame came out for this piece! (it was done by Custom Photo Imaging in Boca Raton, which is also where I got the piece digitized)

 Shows, action shots and close-ups!

-I was excited for this piece to show at my solo show, Mutualism, at the Biscayne Bay NWR visitor center during the summer of 2022.
+I was excited for this piece to show first at Mutualism, at the Biscayne Bay NWR visitor center during the summer of 2022.
 It was accompanied by 28 of my other original framed works.

 Here's a few images of the painting on my easel!